Request a Rep

 Everolimus Eluting Resorbable Scaffold System

-The LIFE-BTK Study, published in the New England Journal of Medicine, is the first successful RCT to demonstrate superiority of investigational device over standard of care for treatment of BTK disease in CLTI patients1.
-The 2-year data presented at VIVA 2024 demonstrated sustained efficacy & safety2.
+The LIFE-BTK Study, published in the New England Journal of Medicine, is the first successful RCT to demonstrate superiority of an investigational device over standard of care for treatment of BTK disease in CLTI patients.2 The 3-year data presented at TCT 2025 demonstrated sustained efficacy & safety.1

 Clinical Follow-Up